afinemax/Astron_2024/README.md

   - [ ] Combine data with other telescopes to measure fringes/localization.
   - [ ] Maybe make a docker container version of the pipeline.
   - [ ] Understand Red vs White Noise.
-  - [ ] Currently pipeline outputs a logfile which lists how many candidates,'good' `.h5` files there were, maybe I can do a statstical analysis comparing noise and when on a target
 </details>